In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Drain the raisins, discarding the sherry vinegar, and return the raisins to the bowl.
 Stir in the capers, dill, 1 to 2 teaspoons oil, and as much Urfa chile as you like.
 Season to taste with salt and pepper.

-Transfer the roasted vegetables to individual plates and top with the seafood.
+Transfer the roasted vegetables to individual bowls and top with the seafood.
 Spoon the caper-raisin tapenade over the seafood and serve.

 - Scrub the sunchokes.